-Deductions of withholding tax must be made from ... payments of wages, honoraria, allowances and stipends...
+Deductions of withholding tax must be made from ... payments of honoraria, allowances, remuneration, and token payments for services ...
 Including such as may be paid to: caretakers, choir leaders, cleaners, consultants, gardeners, guest artists & speakers, organists, secretarial & administrative assistants, typists, youth workers etc.